Boston Camera Club: Exhibitions

-Boston International Exhibition of Photography, 1932–1981
+Salons

+The Boston Camera Club has had two series of photographic salons, or competitive exhibitions.
+The first series was held in the first decade of the 20th century, probably for only a few years.
+Presently only the second salon, held in 1906, has been identified.
 After its revival by Horace Latimer's 1931 bequest, in 1932 the club launched an international competition, the Boston Salon of Photography, held 43 times over the next five decades.
-In 1953 it was renamed the Boston International Exhibition of Photography, although informally it was often still called the "Boston salon."
-In 1953 as well, the Frank R. Fraprie Memorial Medal was created in recognition of Fraprie's role, along with Latimer, in having kept the club alive in the difficult years of 1913–1930.
+In 1953 it was renamed the Boston International Exhibition of Photography, although informally often still called the "Boston salon."
+In 1953 as well, the Frank R. Fraprie Memorial Medal was created in recognition of Fraprie's role, along with Latimer, in having kept the club alive in the difficult years of 1913-1931.
 At first the salon was limited to black-and-white prints.
-Starting in the 1954 International Exhibition, color slides (transparencies) were admitted as well.
+Starting in 1954 color slides (transparencies) were admitted.
 In 1959 a color print section was added.
 The 43rd and last exhibition was held in 1981, the club's centenary year.
 In discontinuing the international exhibitions, the club cited lack of manpower.
 Whereas earlier salons typically received hundreds of entries each, the 1981 exhibition took a man-year of labor to process over 3,200 prints and slides.

-Entrants of note in the Boston Salon and International Exhibition over the years include Croatian photographer Tošo Dabac, the 1937 medal winner.
-Competing by the 9th Salon in 1940 were Eleanor Parke Custis, and lifelong amateur photographer, and future U.S. Senator and presidential candidate Barry Goldwater.
+Entrants of note in the Boston Salon and International Exhibition over the years include Croatian photographer Toso Dabac, the 1937 medal winner.
+Competing by the 9th Salon in 1940 were Eleanor Parke Custis, and amateur photographer and future U.S. senator and presidential candidate Barry Goldwater.
 Noted pictorialist and longtime Baltimore Sun photographer A. Aubrey Bodine, competing by 1944, received the first Fraprie medal in 1953, winning it again in 1955 and 1959.
-Competing in this era as well was 1940s pictorialist Rowena Fruth.
-There was also longtime competitor Wellington Lee, who competed from 1950 to the last salon in 1981; Hong Kong–American photo prodigy, actor and director Fan Ho who first competed in 1954 at age 17; and Mexican cinema director José Lorenzo Zakany Almada, who won the Boston Camera Club Medal in 1968.
+Competing in this era too was 1940s pictorialist Rowena Fruth.
+There was also longtime competitor Wellington Lee, who competed from 1950 to the last salon in 1981; Hong Kong-American photo prodigy, actor, and director Fan Ho, who first competed in 1954 at age 17; and Mexican cinema director Jos‚ Lorenzo Zakany Almada, who won the Boston Camera Club Medal in 1968.
+In 2021 the club mounted an outdoor exhibition, showing its members' work on a wall in Boston's Seaport district, in collaboration with community organizations.

-Exhibition judges over the years include club members Cecil B. Atwater, Leonard Craske, Eleanor Custis, John W. Doscher, Adolf Fassbender, Arthur W. Heintzelman, Franklin I. Jordan, L. Whitney Standish, John H. Vondell, and Henry F. Weisenburger.
-Guest judges include Aubrey Bodine in 1964.